kyma-project/third-party-images/fluent-bit/README.md

 ## Sequential HTTP output plugin

 The standard HTTP output plugin `out-http` sends out records in batch.
-This is a problem for some consuming services in the SKR environment (e.g. SAP Audit Service)
+This is a problem for some consuming services in the SKR environment (e.g. SAP Audit Service).
 The `out-sequentialhttp` is a drop-in replacement that sends out records sequentially (one-by-one).

 ### Code modifications